IT Admins - Private channels in Microsoft Teams

 Private channels don't support connectors and tabs in Stream, Planner, Tasks by Planner and To Do, and Forms.

 Each team can have a maximum of 30 private channels and each private channel can have a maximum of 250 members.
 The 30 private channel limit is in addition to the 200 standard channel limit per team.

-When you create a team from an existing team, any private channels in the existing team won't be copied over.
+When you create a team from an existing team, any private channels in the existing team don't copy over.

-It is not possible to convert a private channel to another channel type.
+It isn't possible to convert a private channel to another channel type.

-Notifications from private channels are not included in missed activity emails.
+Notifications from private channels aren't included in missed activity emails.